angular/angular/aio/content/guide/deployment.md

 For the simplest deployment, build for development and copy the output directory to a web server.

-1. Start with the development build
+1. Start with the development build:

   <code-example language="none" class="code-shell">
     ng build